longturn/freeciv21/docs/Modding/musicsets.rst

 The soundtrack is broken up into time periods following the technology tree and is split by two moods: peace and combat.
 Peace is generally defined when you are "farming" and growing your civilization with no fighting going on at all.
-Any kind of fighting, inlcuding defense of your cities will trigger combat and the music mood will change.
+Any kind of fighting, including defense of your cities will trigger combat and the music mood will change.
 After 16 turns of no combat the music will return to peace.

 At the beginning of the game, you select the style of music you want to hear by picking the city style of your